One of the best horror movies made in Canada is actually a found footage film from Derek Lee and Clif Prowse.

 Patrick Bateman is a wealthy banker having the psychopathic disorder, he becomes violent as his desire for blood increases.

 It’s a violent one, so shield your eyes from this one if you have a weak stomach.
 This horror, starring actors Christian Bale, Reese Witherspoon, and Jared Leto.
+Find out some more terrifying horror movies on Netflix right now.

 ANNABELLE’s story is about a doll.
 It is set before THE CONJURING and tells the story of a young couple who are expecting their first baby.